gantry/docs/pages/01.gantry5/02.configure/01.gantry-admin/docs.md

 ![Outlines](outlines2.jpg?classes=shadow,border)

 Outlines can be renamed very easily, and in several different places.
-You can do so from the **Outlines** administrative panel, as well as from any outline-specific panel (Styles, Settings, Layouts, and Assignments) by selecting the little pencil <span class="fa fa-pencil"></span> icon next to the Outline Selection dropdown.
+You can do so from the **Outlines** administrative panel, as well as from any outline-specific panel (Styles, Page Settings, Layout, and Assignments) by selecting the little pencil <span class="fa fa-pencil"></span> icon next to the Outline Selection dropdown.

 <div align="center"><a href="../configure/outlines" class="button"><i class="fa fa-fw fa-graduation-cap"></i> Learn More About the Outlines Admin Panel</a></div>